Onelinerhub/onelinerhub/python-pandas/how-to-get-first-row-from-data-frame.md

-# How to get first row from data frame
+# How to get first row from dataframe

 ```python
 import pandas as pd